Student Center Pavilion 120

 Office of Multicultural Affairs, Pigott Pavilion 180

-The Seattle U Food Pantry provides free, supplementary food to all students, staff, and faculty with a current SU ID.
-The SU Food Pantry is open three times a week.
-Those with a current SU ID can access the pantry once a week.
+The Seattle U Food Pantry provides free, supplementary food to all students, staff, and faculty with a current Seattle U ID.

 Harborview Center for Sexual Assault & Traumatic Stress